-FFG Act protected flora species include all FFG listed threatened species as well as many families, genera, and species that are generally common including all members of the Asteraceae family and most Acacia species The project is likely to impact on the protected flora species previously recorded at the site as listed below.
+FFG Act protected flora species include all FFG listed threatened species as well as many families, genera, and species that are generally common including all members of the Asteraceae family and most Acacia species.
+In addition to the species listed in section 6.2.2.
+The project is likely to impact on the protected flora species previously recorded at the site as listed below.: